miui-russia/mi-pocket-wifi-client-translate/README.md

 ## Credit & License
-* This project is a translator for non-Chinese users who want to use original XiaoMi Products which non-translation yet.
+* This project is a translator for non-Chinese users who want to use original XiaoMi Products which no translated yet.
 * The resource files were extracted from MiWiFi.exe which owned by `mi.com`